Tango: In society

 Tango appears in different aspects of society: regular milongas and special festivals.
 A famous festival is the Tango Buenos Aires Festival y Mundial in Buenos Aires also known as World tango dance tournament.
 On a regional level there are also a number of festivals inside and outside of Argentina.
 One local festival outside Argentina is Buenos Aires in the Southern Highlands in Australia.

 Gender and tango

 Gender roles play a big part in the mechanics of tango due to the tango needing a leader.
-But in more recent times this is being challenged due to woman not wanting to be dependent on the male for the dance.
-In the early 1900s, there were often more male dancers than female so the dance was performed between two men.
-This allowed for both men to learn the leading and following roles of tango and adapt to both lead equally in the dance.
+But in more recent times this has been challenged due to more women not wanting to be dependent on the male for the dance.
+In the early 1900s, due to a surplus of male dancers, the dance was often performed between two men.
+This allowed for both men to learn the leading and following roles of tango and to adapt to leading equally in the dance.
 This changed the mechanics of the dance to be closer to two equally leading roles between men and women or same sex pairs.

 A Queer Tango movement has emerged from the first Queer Tango Festival, held in Hamburg in 2001, to counter conformity to the traditional male-leader, female-follower convention.